BUY MUSIC FOR FILMS, MOVIES & CINEMA

 This is the one million question.

-The Harry Fox Agency used to manage those rights until they ceased their service in the United States.
 BMI, ASCAP or SESAC cannot help because they do not manage synchronization rights (although you can use their sites to find information about the editor).

 As far as I know, you have to use old-fashioned ingenuity and elbow grease to work your way to the right people at the right companies in charge of the licenses you need.

-Social networks can be a big help.
 On Twitter, for example, you can ask directly to the band and, by chance, you get the information from someone.

 So, what a poor director can do?